New Apostolic Reformation: Beliefs

-The New Apostolic Reformation is a theological movement rather than an organization, lacking formal membership, but some affiliated organizations have membership systems and overlapping leadership.
-Religion scholar Geir Otto Holmås has said the "NAR is not a denomination or an organization with membership lists and an unambiguous doctrinal foundation, but a loose movement which primarily operates through informal or semi-formal channels", adding that the movement is spread in bits and pieces: religion scholar Matthew D. Taylor terms this "prophetic memes".
+The New Apostolic Reformation is a theological movement rather than an organization, lacking formal membership; however, some affiliated organizations have membership systems and overlapping leadership.
+Religion scholar Geir Otto Holmås has stated that the "NAR is not a denomination or an organization with membership lists and an unambiguous doctrinal foundation, but a loose movement which primarily operates through informal or semi-formal channels", adding that the movement is spread in bits and pieces: religion scholar Matthew D. Taylor terms this "prophetic memes".

-Holmås has said, "this explains the slightly odd fact that people who are associated with the NAR do not necessarily identify with the movement.
+Holmås writes, "this explains the slightly odd fact that people who are associated with the NAR do not necessarily identify with the movement.
 Some of them will not even have heard the term 'New Apostolic Reformation'".

 Holmås summarizes the NAR as follows: